aosp-mirror/platform_system_core/fastboot/README.md

                        should not support "upload" unless it supports an oem command that requires "upload" capabilities.

-    verify:%08x        Send a digital signature to verify the downloaded data.
-Required if the bootloader is "secure" otherwise "flash" and "boot" will be ignored.

     flash:%s           Write the previously downloaded image to the named partition (if possible).